 The Physical Therapist Assistant Program at Volunteer State Community College is accredited by:

-Admission to the PTA program is limited to 32 students.
+Admission to the PTA program is competitive.
 Applicants must complete all 27 hours of prerequisite courses required for the Associate of Applied Science Degree in the Physical Therapist Assistant curriculum.
-A grade of C or higher is required for transfer of credits into the program (ENGL 1010, AHC 101, PSYC 1030 & Fine Arts).
+A grade of C or higher is required for transfer of credits into the program (ENGL 1010, AHC 101, PSYC 1030 & Humanities/Fine Arts).
 A grade of B or higher is required in the Math and Sciences (Math 1130 or Math 1710, BIOL 2010, BIOL 2020, AHC 1100 and AHC 115) to be considered for the program.
-An applicant that has a C in one of these courses will be considered for admissions, ONLY if the Program cannot fill the class with B or better applicants.
+A minimum GPA of a 3.35 is currently required for a student to be eligible for an interview.

 Degree Advancement Program Agreement with MTSU